dimaip/dimaip.github.io/_posts/2014-07-07-testing-css-with-csscritic-and-hologram.md

 The main issue with CSSCrititc is that it doesn't work with files from another domain, i.e. fonts embedded from fonts.com fail to load in my tests.
 There are workarounds, but I hadn't have time to fix it yet.

 If you find this post valuable or would like to hear about this CSS testing thing in greater detail, please comment!

-Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

 [styleguide]: http://alistapart.com/article/creating-style-guides
 [CSSCritic]: https://github.com/cburgmer/csscritic